itisdoc/CustomCord/README.md

 ## Notice
 I am not responsible if you get banned off discord from using this client.
-Also, This client is COMPLETELY open-sourced, so if you want, you can fork it and add your own things to it :smile:

 ## Contribute
 You want to contribute eh?
 If so, just ask me on my Discord(``FireyJS#6969``) and I might let you contribute.